 In a collaborative relationship the goal will be (mutual comfort).
 You’ll be met with compassion.
 You agree to get a small fan in the bedroom that won’t affect him much and is really helpful to you when you are experiencing hot flashes.
 No biggie.
 He sleeps better knowing that it’s better for you.

 But, if he is stuck in his ego, and perhaps holds resentments from other issues, the fan becomes an obstacle.
-What is getting in the way?
-When he doesn’t want a fan in the bedroom, can’t deal with your mood swings or irritability, what is really happening?
+When he objects, what is really getting in the way?
+In that same light, when he can’t deal with your mood swings or irritability, what is really happening?

-Your needs and moods have conflicted with his ego.
+Your needs and moods have conflicted with his ego needs.
 You are upsetting his routine, his comfort zone, and that threatens him.
-By wanting to change the rules, you are like the gays who want to marry or Black people who want equal rights, only now you’re bringing change into the home.
+By changing the rules, you are like the gays who want to marry or Black people who want equal rights, only now you’re bringing change into the home.

 A compromise would be to put a fan it in the doorway to the bedroom.
 The result is that you don’t really get the help you need, he is only marginally disturbed - and you both feel resentment.
 That’s the problem with compromise.

 You want drive 50 mph down the street.
-Society says, “Kids sometimes play there and people often walk their dogs so it’s best that you only do 25.
-And then they punish you when you do not obey.
+The city says, “Kids sometimes play there and people often walk their dogs so it’s best that you only do 25.
+And then it punishes you when you do not obey (if you get caught).
 (Hear the gnashing of teeth as the ego comes up against it’s arch rival - authority.)
 But, you might want to consider what makes you need to go 50 in the first place?

 Most adults did not get their emotional needs met when they were children.
-Those unmet needs percolate into your adult life today and powerfully affect everything you do, especially when you’re involved a touchy negotiation.
+Those unmet needs don't go away as you grow up.
+They percolate into your adult life today and powerfully affect everything you do, especially when you’re involved a touchy (read - ego based) negotiation.
 “Why can’t I get what I want?”
 “Pay attention to my wants.”
 Those unsatisfied needs (rarely spoken of) turn situations into problems.
-They make resolution difficult because you are not dealing with what is really going on.
+They make resolution difficult because neither of you are not dealing with what is really going on.
 Your little girl wants her difficulties to be acknowledged and his six year old is crying for validation.
 No one is really talking about hot flashes.

 If Jews want to celebrate the sabbath on Saturday, or gays want to marry, or someone wants to have an abortion, or Muslims want to pray five times a day, let them!
 It is really none of your business!
 If Colin Kaepernick wants to take a knee during the national anthem to protest police brutality, whether or not you agree with him, that’s his right as a citizen!

 What we interject into these situations is our discomfort with someone believing something other that we do.
 It is our insecurity.
-In the first place, many people do not know what they really believe.
-Society, religions and our families all want to tie us into their beliefs and we often parrot those beliefs without thinking much about it.
-And we are often pressured to “go along” and not question or challenge them.
+In the first place, most pepole do not know who they are or what they really believe.
+Society, religions and our families all want to tie us into their beliefs and encourage us to accept theirs without really exploring our own.
+We often parrot those beliefs without thinking much about it.

 But since they are not really “your beliefs,” you end up building a life on sand.
 And conscious of it or not, you feel vulnerable.
 And you resist digging into those beliefs because that would upset the whole belief structure upon which your life has been built.
-After all, what if gays, Blacks or feminists are right?
+Your extended family, work relatioinships, friendships etc. are often based on those shared beliefs.
+But what if they are not really your beliefs?
+What if gays, Blacks or feminists are right?
 Or what if the Catholic Church or your fundamentalist Christian preacher is wrong?
 What then?

 And as a society we have been terribly wrong about some very important issues!
-Let’s start with slavery and genocide against Native Americans and then move on to prohibition, women’s voting rights, segregation or today, Black lives matter, just as examples.
-Then consider the wars in Viet Nam, Iraq and Afghanistan or trickle down economics, the recent housing crisis, gun control, universal health care, gay rights, global warming - the list goes on and on - and history is going to show that we were on the “wrong” side on each of these issues.
+Let’s start with slavery and genocide against the Native Americans and then move on to prohibition, women’s voting rights, segregation or today, Black lives matter and gun control, just as examples.
+Then consider the wars in Viet Nam and Iraq or trickle down economics, the 2008 housing crisis, universal health care, gay rights, global warming - the list goes on - and history is going to show that we were on the “wrong” side on each of these issues.

 WHAT TO DO?